sh16011993/Internet-Protocols/Project/README.md

 https://github.com/att/pox/blob/master/pox/openflow/spanning_tree.py
 https://github.com/att/pox/blob/master/pox/misc/of_tutorial.py

-## This project demonstrates Load Balancing in Software Defined Networks [Datacenter Networks]
+This project demonstrates Load Balancing in Software Defined Networks [For Datacenter Networks] -> proj-topo file defines the topology for the Network (Leaf-Spine Topology) -> proj-pox file defines the controller logic that dictates the path that the packets will take from the source to the destination.
+Controller installs flows in the Open vSwitches that guides the path of the packets